PIH/openmrs-module-pacsintegration/mirth/README.md

 Steps:

 - Copy the `docker-compose-mirth.yml` and `.env` files to the directory on your machine where you want to install Mirth.
-- From this directory, create the directories `/dockerdata/mirthconnect/appdata`, `/dockerdata/mirthconnect/logs`, and `/dockerdata/mirthconnect/mysql` so they can be properly mapped into the container.
-- Edit the `.env` file to set the MySQL username and password, as well as the mirth inbound port.
+- Edit the `.env` file to set the MySQL username and password, as well as the mirth inbound port and the directory to use for docker data.
 (Note that the username/password is only used internally within this Docker network, so only need to be set here, though you will need them if you want to connect to the Mirth MySQL database remotely for any reason.)
+- From this directory, create the directories `${DOCKER_DATA_DIRECTORY}/mirthconnect/appdata`, `${DOCKER_DATA_DIRECTORY}/mirthconnect/logs`, and `${DOCKER_DATA_DIRECTORY}/mirthconnect/mysql` so they can be properly mapped into the container.
 - Run `docker compose -f docker-compose-mirth.yml up` to start the Mirth and MySQL containers.
 - If you see error messages (likely) about the Mirth container being unable to create files in the "appdata" and "logs" directories:
   - In another terminal, run "docker exec -it docker-mirthconnect-1 id" and note the PID associated with the Mirth user
-  - Change the owner of these two directories to that user:  `sudo chown {PID} /dockerdata/mirthconnect/appdata /odckerdata/mirthconnect/logs`
+  - Change the owner of these two directories to that user:  `sudo chown {PID} ${DOCKER_DATA_DIRECTORY}/mirthconnect/appdata ${DOCKER_DATA_DIRECTORY}/mirthconnect/logs`
   - Start and stop the containers

 ## Connecting to Mirth using the Mirth Connect Client